 A necessary change

-Why the need for this?
+Why was there a need for this?

 - Weathering the climate: Nuu-chah-nulth communities are located in a temperate rainforest, which brings with it unique, rainy conditions.
-Many of the existing homes have not weathered this well, and are in dire need of replacement.
+Many of the existing homes have not weathered this well, and were in dire need of replacement.

 - Climate change: Climate change projections show warmer, wetter winters, which will serve to increase problems of humidity and mould.
 Housing adaptation strategies are now more necessary than ever.